cleveston/Passive_Walker/README.md

 - Pymunk
 - PyGame

-It can be done as following:
+It can be done as follow:

 ```
-pip install pymunk && pip install pygame
+sudo pip install pymunk && sudo pip install pygame
 ```

 ## Running